blue-yonder/azure-cost-mon/README.md

 Deployment
 ----------

-E.g. via `gunicorn` in a `virtualenv` that contains this package as well as `gunicorn`:
+E.g. via `gunicorn`.
+In an activated `virtualenv`, you can do:

+    pip install azure-costs-exporter gunicorn
+    cp /path/to/application.cfg .
-    gunicorn azure-billing:app
+    gunicorn azure_costs_exporter:app

 Tests
 -----